New Line Learning

-The newline academies were two ill fated learning concept schools used in south Maidstone, Kent, England.
+The New Line Academies are two concept schools present in South Maidstone, Kent, England.
 It consisted of two secondary schools (Cornwallis Academy and New Line Learning Academy) in South Maidstone who were governed under one body to improve standards for children and create greater consistency in the quality of provision through a collective approach to education.

 Overview

 The system of education in England is mainly provided through individual self-managing schools within the context of the National Curriculum, influence from Local Authorities and national regulation through OFSTED.
 Despite this regulation, education standards vary markedly according to the success or otherwise of individual schools and even departments within schools.

 The schools had re-branded themselves as ‘New Line Learning’ to reflect a novel approach to secondary education characterised by a set of values that are founded in the new Academies programme and research evidence about how children learn and what sets appropriate conditions for learning.
 As a start, the schools' new logo had been designed in consultation with the students and reflects the new direction in their education.
 Replacing the old logo with the new one is a first sign of change.
 Other changes will be the GCSE results.